fkivela/HVCtl/doc/sphinx/usage.rst

 Both of these commands accept the following command-line arguments:

--s, --simple	Run HVCtl with a simple command-line interface that doesn't require :doc:`urwid <installation>` to work.
-				If HVCtl is run without the ``-s`` argument, a slightly more advanced UI will be used (see below for  an example).
+-h, --help          Show a help message that lists all command-line arguments.

+-c, --config path   Define a configuration file.
+If this argument isn't defined, the default file ``HVCtl/hvctl/default.conf`` is used instead.
+                    The default file contains the documentation for all configuration options.

+-p, --port port     Define the port (e.g. ``/dev/ttyUSB0``) used for the serial connection.
+                    If this argument is defined, it overrides the port defined in the configuration file.

 -v, --virtual       Run HVCtl with a virtual HV generator.
                     If this argument is included, instead of sending messages to a real HV generator, HVCtl creates a simulated, virtual one and sends messages to that.
                     This makes it possible to test HVCtl easily without having to connect to an actual HV generator.
+                    This option is incompatible with ``-p``.

+-s, --simple        Run HVCtl with a simple command-line interface that doesn't require :doc:`urwid <installation>` to work.
+                    If HVCtl is run without the ``-s`` argument, a slightly more advanced UI will be used (see below for  an example).

+-n, --no-poll       Disable automatic polling.
+If automatic polling is enabled, HVCtl automatically sends messages to the HV generator at regular intervals.
+                    Disabling this functionality makes the generator automatically turn the HV off if the user doesn't send it a command for 5 seconds.
+                    Additionally, each status variable displayed by the UI will only be updated whenever the generator sends back the value of the variable as a response to a command sent by the user.

 Importing
 ---------